bparanj/hivegrid.dev/README.md

 HiveGrid stands out from the competition by offering a modular design that prioritizes simplicity and flexibility.
 We provide a set of reusable building blocks that you can choose from, enabling you to use only what you need for your specific use case.
 This approach helps you avoid bloat and keeps your system lean and efficient.

 This does not impose opinionated choices or predefined architectures.
-HiveGrid gives you the freedom to select the components that best fit your requirements.
+It gives you the freedom to select the components that best fit your requirements.
 We believe in avoiding over-engineering and unnecessary complexity, especially in the early stages of your startup.

 With our modular design, you can start with a simple architecture that meets your immediate needs and gradually evolve your architecture organically as your business grows.
 You don't have to build the most complicated architecture from day one.